Meet the Founder

 “I wish for a happy and healthy planet, so it can be there for generations to enjoy.” – Kiana, Toronto

 Andrea has a Masters degree in journalism and another degree in geography with a focus on international development.
 She has worked as a journalist for CBC Newsworld International and Newsworld in Toronto, Yellowknife and Vancouver as well as for various communications and environmental organizations.
-Andrea is a former Camp Mi-A-Kon-Da program director and waterfront director and a recipient of the Canadian Camping Association’s Award of Excellence for her environmental education program that gives trees to children at summer camps.
+Andrea is a recipient of the Canadian Camping Association’s Award of Excellence for her environmental education program that gives trees to children at summer camps.
 She is also a 2015 Nature Inspiration Award finalist.

 Andrea is an award-winning documentary producer and author of the The Wish Trees.
 She also wrote the lyrics to the tree song My Persephone.
 A portion of profits from book and song sales are being donated to children’s tree projects.

-Originally from Toronto, Andrea lives with her husband and two young children on a tree-topped island off the coast of Vancouver.
+Originally from Toronto, Andrea lives with her husband and two young children on Red Mountain near Rossland and on a tree-topped island off the coast of Vancouver.
 She runs her children’s tree programs from a home office and travels often.

 “There’s something so hopeful about planting trees,” said Jones.
 “I’ll never forget the children we planted trees with in Africa and I’ll never stop trying to bring more children trees.”
 WATCH YOUTUBE VIDEO: Children’s Tree Charity: A Wish Tree for Every Child.